marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 ### Configure RSocket Security

-Spring Security applies RSocket security through [RSocket Interceptors]().
+With `@EnableRSocketSecurity`, we gain Spring Security applies RSocket security through [RSocket Interceptors]().
 Interceptors have the ability to work during, before or after a scope in processing.
 For RSocket, this means any of the following levels:

 * Transport level
 * At the level of accepting new connections
 * Performing requests
 * Responding to requests

-Spring's [RSocketSecurity]() bean provides a nice DSL for configuring Simple, Basic, JWT, and custom authentication methods at these level, in addition to application-specific RBAC settings.
-This behavior works through a series of [PayloadExchangeMatchers]() within our Interceptor.
-It enables the enforcement of granular security concerns at the boundaries of each exchange.
+Since a payload can have many metadata formats to confer credential exchange, Spring's [RSocketSecurity]() bean provides a fluent DSL for configuring Simple, Basic, JWT, and custom authentication methods at these level, in addition to application-specific RBAC settings.
+This DSL ultimately describe a set of [AuthenticationPayloadInterceptor]()'s that converts payload metdata into an [Authentication]() instances at runtime.

 Lets look at the [SecuritySocketAcceptorInterceptorConfiguration]() class that sets up default security configuration which we will need for this demo.
 This class, imported by `@EnableRSocketSecurty`, will configure a [PayloadSocketAcceptorInterceptor]() using RSocketSecurity's DSL: